-Senate Bill 1 (The Road Repair and Accountability Act of 2017) is a historic transportation measure that will provide over \$50 billion in the next decade to maintain and improve California's transportation system.
-Over the next ten years, SB 1 sets-aside approximately \$440 million specifically to commuter rail and intercity rail.
+SB 1 is a historic transportation measure that will provide over \$54 billion by 2027 to maintain and improve California's transportation system.
+Over the first ten years, SB 1 sets-aside approximately \$454 million specifically to commuter rail and intercity rail.
 The scope of these guidelines is limited to the funding directed to commuter rail and intercity rail in section 99312.3 of the Public Utility Code, as added by SB 1.
 Similar to the State Transit Assistance program, these funds may be used for both operations and capital improvements.
 For the purpose of these guidelines, the commuter rail and intercity rail funds are referred to as State Rail Assistance (SRA).